ColinM1966/R-code-for-SFD-training/README.md

 # A. CHELSA
 ## Working with CHELSA Data
 ### A.i.
 Download CHELSA Data
-Version 2.1 of the CHELSA data has a limited range of ESMs and SSPs available, to expand the range of ESMs or SSPs the data needs to be downloaded from CMIP6 using the code developed by [Karger 2021](https://gitlabext.wsl.ch/karger/chelsa_cmip6) The R version of Karger's code with modifications is reproduced here.
-The code needs to be used in conjunction with the [Earth System Grid Federation's Metagrid web application](https://aims2.llnl.gov/search).
+Version 2.1 of the CHELSA data has a limited range of ESMs and SSPs available, to expand the range of ESMs or SSPs the data needs to be downloaded from CMIP6 using the code developed by [Karger 2021](https://gitlabext.wsl.ch/karger/chelsa_cmip6) A modified version of Karger's R code  is reproduced here.
+The  [Earth System Grid Federation's Metagrid web application](https://aims2.llnl.gov/search) is used in conjunction with this code to obtain information on what ESMs, SSPs, etc, are available.

 ### A.2.